Basics

 Interpretation of Results

-We measure Life Satisfaction using a standardized question that asks people how satisfied they are with their life, using a five-point Likert scale.
-Chart shows 2022 survey results.
+We measure Life Satisfaction using a standardized question that asks people how satisfied they are with their life and whether their daily activities are worthwhile, using a seven-point Likert scale.
+Chart shows 2024 survey results.

-There are no significant differences in the indicator since 2018.
+While we used two new metrics in 2024, there are no significant differences in this indicator's status since 2018 (see below for data from 2018-2022).
 This lack of change is expected, as we don’t anticipate measuring large changes in human attitudes until several years of monitoring and large ecological or social influencing events.

 Harrington, K., B. Leach, Z. Antenucci, and K. Biedenweg.
 2023.
 Human Wellbeing Vital Signs Survey 2022 Summary: A report on subjective human wellbeing indicators prepared for the Puget Sound Partnership.